 The appeal of online surveys for cash is huge – especially to stay at home mum and dads who see it as an easy way to top up the pennies whenever there’s a spare 10 or 20 minutes.

-I’m going to review Vivatic and see if they really are a viable source of income for stay at home mum and dads.
+Today I’m going to review Vivatic and see if they really are a viable source of earning an extra income online.

 After a quick signup process to join Vivatic I’m ready to make some cash!
 There are different country sites for Vivatic and they are: the UK, USA, Canada, Ireland, New Zealand and Australia.
 There are 8 tabbed links at the top of the screen that need investigating: